-There are two active national cemeteries currently administered by the NPS: Andersonville and Andrew Johnson National Cemeteries.
-Antietam, Battleground, Chalmette, Fort Donelson, Fredericksburg, Gettysburg, Poplar Grove, Shiloh, Stones River, Vicksburg, Yorktown and Custer National Cemeteries are inactive.
+The Andersonville National Cemetery is the only remaining active national cemetery administered by the NPS.
+Andrew Johnson, Antietam, Battleground, Chalmette, Fort Donelson, Fredericksburg, Gettysburg, Poplar Grove, Shiloh, Stones River, Vicksburg, Yorktown and Custer National Cemeteries are inactive.

 - Andersonville National Cemetery, Andersonville National Historic Site, Andersonville, Georgia

 - Andrew Johnson National Cemetery, Andrew Johnson National Historic Site, Greenville, Tennessee

 - Antietam National Cemetery, Antietam National Battlefield, Sharpsburg, Maryland (inactive)